Wayne Fraser

 Wayne Fraser is a Canadian politician.
 He represented the electoral district of Pictou East in the Nova Scotia House of Assembly from 1993 to 1998.
 He was a member of the Nova Scotia Liberal Party.

 Fraser first attempted to enter politics in the 1988 provincial election, losing the Pictou East race to Progressive Conservative Donald Cameron.
-He tried a second time to unseat Cameron in the 1993 election, but was defeated by over 700 votes.
+He again challenged Cameron in the 1993 election, but was defeated by a margin of more than 700 votes.
 At the time of the 1993 election, Cameron had been serving as the province's premier and, following his party's defeat, also resigned as MLA.
 A by-election was held on August 3, 1993, and Fraser was elected in his third attempt to win the seat.
 In the 1998 election, Fraser was defeated in his re-election bid by Progressive Conservative candidate Jim DeWolfe.